 - Analyses are undertaken to demonstrate the accuracy and completeness of the data and are available for morbidity analyses.

-- Following review by the QResearch Advisory Board, Trent (now East Midlands - Derby) Research Ethics Committee and the Ethics and Confidentiality Committee of the National Information Governance Board, the entire database has been linked to cause of death data, cancer and hospital data at individual patient level with linkages extending back as far as 1993.
+- Following review by the QResearch Advisory Board, East Midlands - Derby Research Ethics Committee and the Ethics and Confidentiality Committee of the National Information Governance Board, the entire database has been linked to cause of death data, cancer and hospital data at individual patient level with linkages extending back as far as 1993.

-- The linked data are only available at the University of Nottingham and the University of Nottingham is the sole data controller for individual datasets (i.e. death, cancer, hospital data, intensive care data, COVID-19 tests and vaccination) and for the resulting database including the linked datasets.
+- The linked data are only available at the University of Oxford and the University of Oxford is the sole data controller for individual datasets (i.e. death, cancer, hospital data, intensive care data, COVID-19 tests and vaccination) and for the resulting database including the linked datasets.